git-224/website-source/webpages/products.md

   * Ties and Badges are for purchase by 2/24 Association members only.
   * The pens and history of the 2/24 are available for open purchase.
-  * Members may order by email.
-See Furphy Flyer for details and email address